-There are good ways to Christianize a non-Christian practice … and there are not so good ways.
-Care to see an example of how NOT to Christianize Yoga?
+There are good ways to Christianise a non-Christian practice … and there are not so good ways.
+Care to see an example of how NOT to Christianise Yoga?
 Let me introduce you to Scripture Yoga.

 But first, read this article by Mike Frost on Risky Negotiation.

 Done?
 Ok, let’s proceed.
 Here is what Scripture Yoga has to say for itself: